Coupled Nonlinear Schr\"odinger System: Role of Four-Wave Mixing Effect on Nondegenerate Vector Solitons: Introduction

 On the other hand, considering the physical importance of the FWM effect, completely integrable CNLS equations with phase-dependent nonlinearities have been proposed in different physical contexts.
 For instance, in nonlinear optics, coherently coupled nonlinear Schr\"odinger equations have been proposed to study the dynamics of two copropagating optical waves in a weakly nonlinear Kerr medium \cite{w1}, electromagnetic wave propagation in gyrotropic nonlinear medium \cite{nail}, matter-wave dynamics in spinor BECs \cite{ieda,pgkeverekidis,keverekidis,kevrekidis1} under special choice of inter and intra-species nonlinear interactions, and propagation of two optical pulses in an isotropic nonlinear Kerr medium \cite{park}.
 Therefore, understanding the effect of FWM on the vector solitons within the framework of integrable CNLS equations is an important topic in the field of vector solitons with applications in nonlinear optics and BECs.
 Apart from the latter cases, in Ref. \cite{yang1}, an alternate form of the completely integrable CNLS model with the general form of phase dependent nonlinearity has been proposed to model the propagation and interaction of two optical modes.
 The form of such generalized coupled nonlinear Schr\"{o}dinger equations is given by \bea iq_{j,z}+q_{j,tt}+2Q(q_1,q_2)q_j=0,~q_{j}\equiv q_j(z,t),~j=1,2. ~~~ \eea In the above, $Q(q_1,q_2)=a|q_{1}|^{2}+c|q_{2}|^{2}+bq_{1}q_{2}^{*}+b^{*}q_{1}^{*}q_{2}$, where $q_{j}$'s are the complex light wave envelops, $z$ and $t$ denote the normalized distance and retarded time, respectively.
 In Eq. (\ref{1}), the real constants $a$ and $c$ describe the self phase modulation (SPM) and cross phase modulation (XPM) effects, respectively, while the complex constant $b$, in the additional phase dependent nonlinearity $(bq_1q_2^*+b^*q_1^*q_2)q_j$, represents the four wave mixing effect.
 For equal strengths of SPM and XPM effects, that is $a=c$, and $b=0$, the system (\ref{1}) reduces to the Manakov equation \cite{manakov} and the mixed CNLS system \cite{zakharov,mix} arises for $a=-c$, and $b=0$.
 It was shown that the GCNLS system (\ref{1}) is completely integrable for arbitrary choice of system parameters by providing its Lax pair \cite{yang1} and in Ref. \cite{lu} the Painlev\'e integrability of the system (\ref{1}) was also proved through the Weiss-Tabor-Carnevalle singularity structure algorithm \cite{wtc-algorithm}.
 Through the Riemann-Hilbert formulation $N$-bright-bright soliton solutions were obtained and soliton reflection phenomenon was observed therein \cite{yang1}, and also using the Hirota bilinear method $N$-bright-bright and $N$-dark-dark soliton solutions were reported for the system (\ref{1}) \cite{senthil}.
-It is interesting to point out that the GCNLS system (\ref{1}) can be mapped to the fundamental vector CNLS models through a transformation \cite{agalarov},